pauldedecker/commco-lab/Goals.md

 permalink: /goals/
 ---

-In solidarity with the Newfoundland and Labrador Stuttering Association, and those living with speech or language impairments, the NLSA Collaborative is positioned to carry out the following research:
+In solidarity with the Newfoundland and Labrador Stuttering Association, and those living with speech or language impairments, the NLSA Collaborative seeks to understand the social impact of stuttering and language disorders in Newfoundland and Labrador.

+We are positioned to carry out the following research:

 1. To better understand, and mitigate the social factors that create communication barriers for those who live with speech, language and voice disorders.